kehantan/labbook/docs/buffers_solutions/lysozyme.rst

 * Microcentrifuge tube
 * Distilled water
 * Lysozyme powder
+* Weighing balance
+* Spatula

 **Procedure**

 #.
-Measure 10 mg (0.01 g) of lysozyme powder in a microcentrifuge tube.
+Weight 10 mg (0.01 g) of lysozyme powder into a microcentrifuge tube.
 #.
 Add 1 mL of distilled water into the microcentrifuge tube.
 #.
 Mix well, vortex if necessary.
 #.
 Label and store at 4 C.